Texan News Service travels: A day in London (part 3)

 Last week Megan Kramer, Kelsey Hutchens and I attempted to see as much of London as possible in approximately 36 hours.
-We went back and forth on our decision several times on the days leading up to the trip, because the idea of being in a foreign country where we didn’t know anyone and had never been before was absolutely terrifying.
+It may have worked out better if we booked a hotel like the Holiday Inn near Mayfair, London, as this was where we wanted to go.
+But it was a challenge trying to do everything in that amount of time.
+We went back and forth on our decision several times on the days leading up to the trip because the idea of being in a foreign country where we didn’t know anyone and had never been before was absolutely terrifying.

 In the end, we swallowed our fears and booked the tickets, hoping it would be worth it in the end – and that Kate would have her baby while we were there.

 After we got over the first, and possibly the most difficult, the hurdle of planning the trip, we got on a plane from Dublin to London, then a train from the airport into the city center where we quickly found our hotel, as it was attached to the train station.

 After spending the last two nights in a hostel, we decided to spring for a Hilton, and were rewarded with privacy, a comfortable place to sleep, and, best of all, air conditioning.
 We quickly got ourselves settled in and headed out to see the city.

 We got through our first set of tasks fairly quickly: get a map, find an ATM, buy an Oyster card (this would get us on buses and subways) and find our bus.
 After getting help from the concierge, we were making our way across the city in a red, double-decker bus.